hxckinson/Odapi/README.md

 # Odapi

-Odapi stands for "Outils D'Aide aux Placements et Invistissements" (Tool Helping for Placements and Investments in french)
+Odapi stands for "Outils D'Aide aux Placements et Invistissements" (Help Tool for Placements and Investments, in French 🇫🇷)

 ## Available Scripts